microsoft/vscode-docs/docs/remote/containers.md

 ## Creating a devcontainer.json file for existing projects

 VS Code's container configuration is stored in a `devcontainer.json` file.
 This file is similar to the `launch.json` file used for debugging, but is used for launching (or attaching to) your development container instead.
+You can also use it to specify any extensions that should be automatically installed once the container is running or execute a post-create command to prep the environment.
 This dev container configuration is either located under `.devcontainer/devcontainer.json` or stored as a `.devcontainer.json` file (note the dot-prefix) in the root of your project.

 The **Remote-Containers: Create Container Configuration File...** command adds this file to your project, where you can further customize for your needs.